JRJurman/AudioMonitor/README.md

   - Leave this window open

 ### Run Trigger.ahk
+  - Download the files (you can download and then extract them from here: https://github.com/JRJurman/AudioMonitor/archive/master.zip )
-  - Simply run Trigger.ahk from the source directory!
+  - Simply double click Trigger.ahk from the source directory!

 # Configuring AudioMonitor